Hixie/isd/servers/src/README.md

    dismantled.
 For example, this may happen when trying to dismantle a star, unless the player has especially advanced (as yet unimplemented) technology.

+   'not logged in': a command was sent that expects the connection to be authenticated, before the `login` command was successfully sent.

+   'range error': A command was sent with an argument outside the valid range of values (e.g. `set-state` to an `fcFactory` with a rate above the maximum rate or below zero).

+   'unknown dynasty': the specified dynasty is not recognized, for example when requesting dynasty scores via `get-scores` (see [login-server/README.md]).

+   'unknown file code': an invalid file code was specified for the `get-file` command (see [login-server/README.md]).

+   'unrecognized credentials': invalid username or password.

 Replies are not guaranteed to be sent back in the order that messages were received (hence the conversation ID field).